HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 ### Assumptions and Scope

 * mCODE genomics elements are a superset of those that may be available for exchange.
 There is no assumption that all data elements need to be captured or exchanged.
-* Genomics profiles represent results from genomic sequencing, whereas [TumorMarkerTest] (grouped in the [Disease Characterization](group-disease.html)) involve results from gene expression tests (e.g.: HER2 Immunohistochemistry tests) and serum-based measurements which could have an implication on cancer (e.g., PSA).
+* Genomic profiles represent results from genomic sequencing, whereas [TumorMarkerTest] (grouped in the [Disease Characterization](group-disease.html)) involve results from gene expression tests (e.g.: HER2 Immunohistochemistry tests) and serum-based measurements which could have an implication on cancer (e.g., PSA).

 #### Positioning of mCODE with GenomeX

-The GenomeX use case under the CodeX FHIR accelerator has a broader scope that is not limited to oncology-specific genomic tests, and with the primary goal of validating the HL7 GRIG.
+The GenomeX use case under the CodeX FHIR accelerator has a broader scope that is not limited to oncology-specific genomic tests, with the primary goal of validating the HL7 GRIG.
 However, it is widely recognized that the most prevalent and pervasive application for genomics and precision medicine is in the field of oncology.
 Consequently, there is a need for clarification and additional guidance between the mCODE FHIR IG.

 ### mCODE and the minimal and actionable set of data elements